Ollie Height Tracker Calculator

 How to measure your ollie:

-Method 2 — Wall mark method: Ollie next to a wall with chalk on your wheels.
-Measure the chalk mark height and subtract your wheel diameter.
+Wall mark method: ollie next to a wall with chalk on your wheels, then measure the chalk mark and subtract your wheel diameter.
+The mark records where the wheel was, and what you cleared is the bottom of the board.

 Worked example: